SolarArbiter/SolarArbiter.github.io/data_model.md

 ------------
 {: .anchor}

-In this section Data is defined as both observation and forecast data.
+In this section *data* is defined as both observation and forecast data.
-The data contain a time series of data points.
+The data contain a time series of *data points*.
 Each data point has fields determined by the data’s type listed below:

 #### Observations